How To Debug

 - Did you remove debug output before submitting (ex. are you printing a lot of information to

-- If you've found a small counter-test, you should be able to figure out why your code isn't working on your own via print statements.
+- If you have found a small test case on which your program fails and you know why the expected output is correct, you should be able to figure out why your program is incorrect on your own.

 Join the USACO Forum!